Facts, information and articles about Arthur MacArthur, a Civil War General during the American Civil War

 Clashes between the Americans and the insurgents were sporadic, with few casualties on either side and results mostly favoring U.S. units.
 Occasionally, however, Filipinos got the upper hand, through unusual means.
 One American recalled a nighttime attack when 50 insurrectionists surrounded a U.S. outpost and threw rocks.
 When the Americans responded with guns blazing, the Filipinos returned fire, using the muzzle flashes to target American defense positions.
 When the guns went silent, one U.S. soldier was dead and one wounded.
 The insurgents had vanished.

 The Filipinos also induced terror in American troops.
-Capt.
-James Anderson recalled that on a routine patrol, his unit was suddenly swarmed by screaming, bolo-wielding Filipinos who jumped out of the bush, pounced on the Americans, and frantically stabbed and slashed at them.
+Captain James Anderson recalled that on a routine patrol, his unit was suddenly swarmed by screaming, bolo-wielding Filipinos who jumped out of the bush, pounced on the Americans, and frantically stabbed and slashed at them.
 In 90 seconds, three of his soldiers were killed and several more wounded.

 Such fighting was not common throughout the islands.
 Thirty-four of the country’s 74 provinces lacked a significant insurgent presence.
 Most of the war’s fighting took place on Luzon, the largest island with more than half the nation’s population.
 There, the insurgents were paying a stiff price.
 In 442 encounters from January to April 1900, an estimated 3,227 Filipinos were killed, at the cost of 130 U.S. soldiers.

-As early as March 1900, four months after Aguinaldo had embraced guerrilla warfare, the 62-year-old U.S. military governor of the Philippines, Maj.
-Gen. Elwell S. Otis, recognized he would have to change the way he dealt with guerrillas.
+As early as March 1900, four months after Aguinaldo had embraced guerrilla warfare, the 62-year-old U.S. military governor of the Philippines, Major General Elwell S. Otis, recognized he would have to change the way he dealt with guerrillas.
 The crusty old general, a Civil War veteran of the bloodbaths of Fredericksburg and Gettysburg, had been well ahead of his time in preparing U.S. Army officers for what they were about to do.
 In 1882, as commandant of the School of Application for Infantry and Cavalry, he told his students that “within a few short years…you may be obliged to administer affairs wherein considerable knowledge of civil matters may be necessary.”

 Now he applied his own teachings to the situation at hand.
-First he decentralized his command to a structure more suited for counterinsurgency operations.
-He created geographical zones of responsibility much like those used in the recently concluded Indian campaigns and in the army’s Reconstruction duties in the post–Civil War South.
+First, he decentralized his command to a structure more suited for counterinsurgency operations.
+He created geographical zones of responsibility much like those used in the recently concluded Indian campaigns and in the Army’s Reconstruction duties in the post–Civil War South.
 He divided the Philippines into four regions: Northern Luzon, Southern Luzon, the Visayas, and Mindanao-Jolo.
 These were further divided into districts and subdistricts.
 Each of the geographical zones was commanded by an American officer charged with both civil government duties and military operations.

 As Otis knew better than most, success would depend on winning over the Filipino people.
 Otherwise, the insurgents could always draw men and renewed strength from the country’s citizens.
 Beyond combat, regional commanders had to create and operate a criminal justice system, build and maintain roads, supervise sanitary conditions in towns and villages, and operate a mandatory school system for Filipino children.
 Much of this last task was initially performed by American soldiers who volunteered to teach.

-The army used the 1863 General Orders 100 (signed into law by Abraham Lincoln to govern the actions of Union soldiers in wartime) as legal authorization for governing the Philippines.
+The Army used the 1863 General Orders 100 (signed into law by Abraham Lincoln to govern the actions of Union soldiers in wartime) as legal authorization for governing the Philippines.
 As long as Filipinos did not resist military authority, support the insurgents, or take up arms, they could expect friendly treatment.